Sharpshooter 5e (Updated for the 2024 Rules)

 The color code below has been implemented to help you identify, at a glance, how good the Sharpshooter 5e feat is for a specific class/subclass.

-Artificer: The damage boost and ability to ignore cover from Sharpshooter make this a must-have if you are building a ranged artificer.
+Artificer: The ability to ignore cover and Disadvantage from attacking when enemies are within melee distance make this a strong contender if you are building a ranged artificer.

 Cleric: Clerics that don't solely rely on spellcasting typically spec into a melee weapon build, rather than a ranged weapon build.